2021 ATAR course written examinations - Supervisor position

 - assisting the Chief Supervisor with the conduct of the examinations in accordance with the instructions provided by the School Curriculum and Standards Authority

 - assisting the Chief Supervisor with setting up the examination centre

-- reading the instructions in accordance with the Instruction manual for ATAR course written examinations
+- clearly read aloud, with adept English, the examination instructions to the candidates in accordance with the Instruction manual for ATAR course written examinations

 - moving between the desks at regular intervals to ensure candidates are following instructions and using only authorised materials